 Laminate floors, on the other hand, are comparatively easy to install.
 Almost all laminate products come as click-together flooring, meaning they snap together using interlocking grooves.
 This makes laminate something called a “floating floor”—one that’s not nailed or glued down to a subfloor.

-But while laminate is easy to install, it does need an appropriate underlayment.
+In any case: while laminate is easy to install, it does need an appropriate underlayment.
 Some laminate floors require a specific underlay to dampen noise; some require a specific underlay to improve underfoot feel; some come with a built-in underlay; some require… well, you get the point.
 Basically, your underlayment will be dictated by the specific laminate product you buy.
 It’s not as cut-and-dried as installing tile.

 Durability of Tile vs. Durability of Laminate